 Final words if you are still in dilemma whether to use this – I just want to say that I used this method for several years in my home and I had some issues which I believe was due to SD card corruption in my Raspberry.
 Everything else was working flawlessly.

 Enough sweet talks, let’s get to the action.
-Open a terminal and type the following command to install Git client.
+Open a terminal and type the following command to update your package manager.

 Chances are that you are already have it, so don’t be surprised if that is the case